dev-lucid/container/README.md

 ## DateTime parsing

 When trying to convert a value to a DateTime object, by default Container will call \DateTime::createFromFormat and try 3 different formats in order: \DateTime::ISO8601, \DateTime::W3C, 'U'.
 If any of those attempts does not fail, the result is returned.
 You can set which formats are tried by calling ->setDateTimeFormats(...$newFormats).
 Note that this replaces which formats are tested, it is NOT additive.

+## Exception Classes

+4 Exception classes are provided:

+* DateTimeParseException: thrown when data cannot be parsed by \DateTime::createFromFormat
+* InvalidSourceException: thrown when ->setSource($newSource) is called, but the new source is not an array, nor an object that supports both the ArrayAccess and Traversable interfaces
+* LockedIndexEception: thrown when trying to set a locked index
+* RequiredInterfaceException: thrown when an index requires an object that implements one more more interfaces, and you attempt to set that index to an object that does not implement those interfaces